 How GLL used Spacehive to help its customers improve local facilities and deepen relationships with councils

-GLL created their Better Communities campaign on Spacehive to back projects which get communities moving, playing and learning together in a bid to engage more with both residents and councils in the areas where they operate.
+GLL launched their Community Foundation on Spacehive to back projects which get communities moving, playing and learning together in a bid to engage more with both residents and councils in the areas where they operate.

 “The GLL wants to help local groups to enjoy healthy lifestyles by supporting projects which encourage people to be active and play together – from revamping the local playground, expanding a community library, or putting on a street sports tournament.”

 The primary objective was to generate awareness of the link between GLL’s charitable status to its core services as well as finding a way to create an alternative source of funding for community focused projects and allow GLL to support projects that add value and connect facilities to their communities.